-SaberCopy makes it easy for you to load audio messages to any of the currently available line of MegaVoice players (and practically any USB mass storage device).
-Since many MegaVoice players include a microSD card reader, SaberCopy is also a simple way to prepare microSD cards with audio for distribution with those players.
+SaberCopy makes it easy for you to load audio messages to any of the currently available line of MegaVoice players.
+Since the newest MegaVoice players include a microSD card reader, SaberCopy is also a simple way to prepare microSD cards with audio for distribution with those players.